Frequently Asked Questions

 For the best experience come tour day, we recommend the following preparation steps:

-1. Complete your Discovery Questionnaire/Call, or share any specific prefernces with us - as soon as possible after booking.
+1. Complete your Group Preferences & Waiver Details Form (sent at time of booking) - as soon as possible after booking.

 For anything else, please feel free to reach out to us any time.